skyPah/coding-challenge/README.md

 We use npm scripts and [Webpack][] as our build system.

+If you want to run the app locally, you will need to create a database named `identity-manager` in (http://localhost:5432) (PostgreSQL).

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.